akandykeller/SelfNormalizingFlows/README.md

 #### Install requirements with Anaconda:
 `conda env create -f conda_environment.yml`

-#### Activate the conda environment
-`conda activate snf`

 #### Install snf package
-Install the snf package inside of your conda environment.
+Install the snf package locally for development.
 This allows you to run experiments with the `snf` command.
-At the root of the project directory run (using your environment's pip):
+At the root of the project directory run:
 `pip install -e .`

-If you need help finding your environment's pip, try `which python`, which should point you to a directory such as `.../anaconda3/envs/snf/bin/` where it will be located.

 Note that this package requires Ninja to build the C++ extensions required to efficiently compute the Self-Normalizing Flow gradient, however this should be installed automatically with pytorch.

 #### (Optional) Setup Weights & Biases:
 This repository uses Weight & Biases for experiment tracking.
 By deafult this is set to off.
-However, if you would like to use this (highly recommended!) functionality, all you have to do is install weight & biases as follows, and then set `'wandb': True`,  `'wandb_project': YOUR_PROJECT_NAME`, and `'wandb_entity': YOUR_ENTITY_NAME` in the default experiment config at the top of [snf/train/experiment.py](https://github.com/akandykeller/SelfNormalizingFlows/blob/master/snf/train/experiment.py).
+However, if you would like to use this (highly recommended!) functionality, all you have to do is install weight & biases as follows, and then set `'wandb': True`,  `'wandb_project': YOUR_PROJECT_NAME`, and `'wandb_entity': YOUR_ENTITY_NAME` in the default experiment config at the top of snf/train/experiment.py.

 To install Weights & Biases follow the [quickstart guide here](https://docs.wandb.com/quickstart), or, simply run `pip install wandb` (with the pip associated to your conda environment), followed by: `wandb login`